utkuali/cash-cart-loot-test/README.md

 if you cancel you can start looting from where you left with command "testgrab2"

 feel free to complete & use this snippet, if you discover something are complete it PR will be great

+Thanks Danistheman262 from GTA5-Mods.com for showing me the right native functions.